mhSadique/learning_apps-script/readme.md

 }
 ```

-Here is how you use it in your spreadsheet
+and, here is how you use it in your spreadsheet
 ![function used in spreadsheet](function%20applied.png)